jpalardy/jpalardy.github.io/_posts/2017-12-23-best-books-i-read-2017.markdown

 <img class="book-cover" src="{{site.url}}/assets/best-books-2017/B00S8FPDQA.jpg" alt="Fear the Sky" />

-Contrasting the books above, the _Fear Saga_ series is a darker type of sci-fi.
+In contrast to the books above, the _Fear Saga_ series is a darker type of sci-fi.
 It has _some_ aspects of the [Three-Body Problem](http://www.amazon.com/dp/0765377063/) which I [reviewed previously](https://blog.jpalardy.com/posts/best-books-i-read-2015/#the-three-body-problem).